jeffrey-anderson/intro-to-kubernetes/week1/Week1.md

 ## Labeling through configuration

 Explore:
-* Add a second label in the config by applying [devl-sidecar-container-pod.yaml](devl-sidecar-container-pod.yaml).
+* Add an environment label and some additional [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) in the config by applying [devl-sidecar-container-pod.yaml](devl-sidecar-container-pod.yaml).
 Note the additional entries in the `metadata.labels` section:

   Top of `devl-sidecar-container-pod.yaml`:
   ```